Thyroid - underactive

-Hypothyroidism happens when your thyroid gland, located at the front of your neck, doesn't produce enough thyroid hormone (underactive thyroid).
+Hypothyroidism happens when your thyroid gland, located at the front of your neck, does not produce enough thyroid hormone (underactive thyroid).
 There are several types of hypothyroidism.
 The most common is Hashimoto's thyroiditis, an autoimmune disease where the immune system mistakenly attacks the thyroid gland.
 The disease affects both sexes and all ages, but is most common in women over age 60.
-Because the thyroid gland helps regulate your metabolism, low thyroid levels cause your body to slow down and can affect everything from appetite to body temperature.
+Because the thyroid gland helps regulate your metabolism, low thyroid levels cause your body to slow down, affecting everything from appetite to body temperature.
 Symptoms can appear over time and can be hard to diagnose.
 Left untreated, hypothyroidism can cause serious health complications.

 Signs and Symptoms

 - Slow pulse

 - Goiter (caused by swollen thyroid gland)

 - Numbness in fingers or hands